pepepfoter15/pepepfoter15/README.md

 <h3 align="center">About Me 🚀</h3>

 <p align="center">
-  Hi there! 👋 I'm a <strong>Cloud & DevOps Engineer</strong> at Deutsche Telekom, passionate about building and maintaining scalable software architectures in the cloud.
+  Hello, I'm Pepe a <strong>Cloud & DevOps Engineer</strong> at Deutsche Telekom, passionate about building and maintaining scalable software architectures in the cloud.
   <br />
   My day-to-day involves working with major cloud providers and leveraging tools like <strong>Kubernetes</strong>, <strong>Docker</strong>, and CI/CD pipelines to streamline deployments.
 I'm a big fan of <strong>Infrastructure as Code (IaC)</strong>, automation, and building robust, secure, and efficient systems.
   <br /><br />